 The family law arbitrator will then make a written decision that is legally binding and enforceable by the court.
 Usually, parties are represented by their own lawyers during arbitration.

 For more information and to find a family law arbitrator, contact the BC Arbitration and Mediation Institute.
 You’ll have to ask for an arbitrator who handles family issues.
 The family law arbitrator must be accredited with the Law Society of BC.
-You can also use the Canadian Bar Association's Lawyer Referral Service.
+You can also use Access Pro Bono's Lawyer Referral Service.

 Some family law arbitrators will do mediation with the two parties before arbitration.
 You and your partner would need to discuss with the arbitrator what the process will be.
 The advantage is that if you can’t resolve your issues with mediation, you can choose to continue with the same person for arbitration.

-To find an mediator-arbitrator, contact the BC Arbitration and Mediation Institute, or the Canadian Bar Association's Lawyer Referral Service or MediateBC.
+To find an mediator-arbitrator, contact the BC Arbitration and Mediation Institute, or Access Pro Bono's Lawyer Referral Service, or MediateBC.
 You will have to ask for an arbitrator who handles family issues and confirm that they will do both mediation and arbitration with you.

 Note that this is still a new legal option in BC.
 MediateBC is currently developing practice standards.